How to Become an IT Manager: What You Need to Succeed

 Becoming an IT manager will allow you to leverage your valuable experience to lead and develop a group of individuals.
-Not to mention, IT managers sometimes have the potential to earn six figures in a career that’s growing faster than average, according to the U.S. Bureau of Labor Statistics (BLS.)*
+Not to mention, IT managers have a much-higher-than-average earning potential and jobs are expected to grow at the faster-than-average rate of 10 percent through 2029, according to the U.S. Bureau of Labor Statistics (BLS).1

 What IT management skills are needed to succeed?

-IT management is unique in that it takes a lot more than technical expertise to thrive.
-To become an IT manager you'll need to have a foundation of practical knowledge, but communication and leadership abilities are imperative as well.
+To become an IT manager, you'll need not only a foundation of practical knowledge but also communication and leadership abilities too.

-The perfect IT manager will possess a healthy balance of hard skills and soft skills.
-We used real-time job analysis software from BurningGlass.com to examine nearly 65,000 IT management job postings from the past year to identify the top skills employers are seeking.** Here’s what we found:
+Overall, the ideal IT management candidate will possess a healthy balance of technical know-how and broadly applicable soft skills.
+We used real-time job analysis software to examine thousands of IT management job postings from the past year to identify some of the top skills employers are seeking—here’s what we found:

 How important is experience for IT managers?